NVIDIA/spark-rapids/docs/FAQ.md

 To fix it you can either disable the IOMMU, or you can disable using pinned memory by setting [spark.rapids.memory.pinnedPool.size](configs.md#memory.pinnedPool.size) to 0.

+# Is speculative execution supported?

+Yes, speculative execution in Spark is fine with the RAPIDS accelerator plugin.

+As with all speculative execution, it may or may not be beneficial depending on the nature of why a particular task is slow and how easily speculation is triggered.
+You should monitor your Spark jobs to see how often task speculation occurs and how often the speculating task (i.e.: the one launched later) finishes before the slow task that triggered speculation.
+If the speculating task often finishes first then that's good, it is working as intended.
+If many tasks are speculating, but the original task always finishes first then this is a pure loss, the speculation is adding load to the Spark cluster with no benefit.